-Governors ensure that safeguarding is an agenda item for every full governing body meeting.
+Academy Council Governors ensure that safeguarding is an agenda item for every full Academy Council Governors meeting.

-The Headteacher ensures that safeguarding is an agenda item for every staff meeting.
+The Headteacher ensures that safeguarding is an agenda item for every staff meeting within Acorn Education Trust primary schools and at Senior Leadership Meetings.